 • Faculty & Staff Resources

-Issues of food and housing insecurity and homelessness can come with a significant deal of stigma.
-If someone does disclose that they are facing these challenges, you have several options to offer support.
-You can refer them directly to the Offices of the Dean of Students, complete one of the online nomination forms for emergency grants or housing insecurity or suggest one of the resources on basicneeds.rutgers.edu.
+Food and housing insecurity, as well as homelessness, often carry a significant stigma.
+If someone confides in you about facing these challenges, it's important to respond with compassion and understanding.
+You can refer them to the Offices of the Dean of Students or the Basic Needs Center at the College Ave.
+Student Center.
+Students seeking assistance can also complete online forms for emergency grants, textbook/technology assistance, or housing insecurity.
+Additionally, you can suggest other available resources.
+Remember, your support and kindness can make a profound difference in someone's life.
 We encourage you to also reach out to the Offices of the Dean of Students to share these concerns.

 Facebook: https://www.facebook.com/RUFoodPantry/